Open Phase Conditions in Electric Power Systems

 This event, and others similar to it, led the NRC and the nuclear power industry to evaluate open phase conditions.
 Losing one or two phases, with or without ground, on the primary (high voltage) side of a transformer connected to the transmission system can cause unbalanced voltage on the secondary (low voltage) side of the transformer, connected to plant safety equipment.
 If the condition is not detected, the degraded offsite power line may not be disconnected.
 Then, the equipment needed to safely shut down the plant may not transfer to another functioning electrical source.
 Therefore, it may not have enough power to function properly.
 This condition is possible at 98 of the 99 U.S. commercially operating nuclear reactors.

 Every affected U.S. nuclear power plant has temporary measures in place to reduce the risk associated with an open phase condition during normal operation.
 These provisions include enhancing control room operator awareness and modifying procedures to ensure plants switch to emergency power sources if needed.
-The NRC staff reviewed and agreed with the temporary measures, and regional inspectors plan to inspect the measures.
+The NRC staff reviewed and agreed with the temporary measures, and regional inspectors inspected the measures.

 Additional Operating Experience